Our Story

 How?
 By bringing changemakers from across the Hockey community together with innovation experts and leading Hockey brands to discover, test, and build new ways to change Hockey’s culture and systems and make the game more accessible and inclusive.
 Solutions like:

-- Our Open Ice project to make the use of Canada’s rinks more efficient and equitable.
+- Our Open Ice project aims to make the use of Canada’s rinks more efficient and equitable.

 - Our Behind the Bench coaching network was developed by and for female coaches to help them get and stay in the game.

-- Our Innovation Sprint program that helps hockey brands grow.
+- Our Innovation Sprint program helps Hockey brands grow.

 And we’re just getting started.